Areas Of Practice

 For more information, please call (919) 754-1600 or email us.

-From 1953-1987, the water supply at Camp Lejeune Marine Corps base in Jacksonville, North Carolina, contained several toxic chemicals that servicemembers and their families were unknowingly consuming, leading to disastrous health impacts for many of these individuals.
-This past year, Congress passed the Camp Lejeune Justice Act of 2021, allowing those who suffered adverse health effects from drinking the contaminated water to file lawsuits for compensation.
+From 1953-1987, the water supply at Camp Lejeune Marine Corps base in Jacksonville, North Carolina, contained several toxic chemicals that servicemembers and their families unknowingly consumed, leading to disastrous health impacts for many of these individuals.
+August 2022, Congress passed the Camp Lejeune Justice Act of 2021, allowing those who suffered adverse health effects from drinking the contaminated water to file lawsuits for compensation.

 Illnesses and ailments that may have been caused by drinking contaminated water at Camp Lejeune include, but are not limited to, the following: